-In high school, Grohl joined a covers band fronted by his buddy Nick Christy.
-Having cut their teeth at backyard parties, in 1984 the quintet put their name forward to play Thomas Jefferson High School’s annual talent contest… or rather they would have done had they decided upon a name yet.
+In high school, Dave joined a covers band fronted by his buddy Nick Christy.
+Having cut their teeth at backyard parties, in 1984 the quintet put their name forward to play Thomas Jefferson High School’s annual talent contest… or, rather, they would have done had they decided upon a name yet.
 In the end, performing as Nameless, the group blasted through three covers – The Who’s Squeezebox, Chuck Berry’s Johnny B. Goode and Kenny Loggins’ Footloose – but lost out on the day to senior class rockers Three For The Road.
 You can check out some of Nameless’ earliest recordings on YouTube.

-Asked to pinpoint one album that inspired him to begin playing drums, Grohl selected Rush’s classic 2112 set, an album he was introduced to at age nine by his cousin Trip, while on a family visit to Chicago.
-Grohl took the record back home to Virginia with him and fell in love with Neil Peart’s “innovative” drumming.
+Asked to pinpoint one album that inspired him to begin playing drums, Dave selected Rush’s classic 2112 set, an album he was introduced to at age nine by his cousin Trip, while on a family visit to Chicago.
+He took the record back home to Virginia with him and fell in love with Neil Peart’s “innovative” drumming.
 “It was really the first time I ever heard a drummer in the forefront of the band,” he recalled.
-In a nice life-turning-full-circle moment, in 2013 Grohl and Foo Fighters drummer Taylor Hawkins inducted the Canadian rock legends into the Rock And Roll Hall Of Fame, and also performed a section of 2112 with the band.
+In a nice life-turning-full-circle moment, in 2013 Dave and Foo Fighters drummer Taylor Hawkins inducted the Canadian rock legends into the Rock And Roll Hall Of Fame, and also performed a section of 2112 with the band.

-By his own admission, Grohl felt like “an outsider” during his stay in the Pacific North-West.
+By his own admission, Dave felt like “an outsider” during his stay in the Pacific North-West.
 Kurt Cobain’s indie scene friends in Olympia mockingly christened him ‘The Rocker’.
-The drummer once cleared the room at a Olympia house party by playing Primus’ Frizzle Fry album on the stereo.
+The drummer once cleared the room at an Olympia house party by playing Primus’ Frizzle Fry album on the stereo.
 “I put on the Primus tape and suddenly I’m the epitome of uncool,” he recalled to this writer.
 “I’m like, ‘What, I’m not the cool guy?
 You all are fucking nerds!’
 It was a weird scene… they might as well have been fucking Mormons.”

 No, Arnold Schwarzenegger didn’t make a cameo appearance on Smells Like Teen Spirit, but the Tama Black Beauty snare drum Dave Grohl used to record the song, hired from Drum Doctors on Sherman Way in Los Angeles, was nicknamed ‘The Terminator’.
 Drum nerds might like to know that a Black Beauty snare also features on two of the best rock albums of the 1980s: Metallica’s Master Of Puppets and Def Leppard’s Pyromania.

 During downtime on a trip to Brazil in January 1993, Nirvana booked a recording session to demo some new material for the follow-up to the hugely successful Nevermind album.
 One track from the session that ultimately didn’t make the cut on what became In Utero was a cover of Swedish death metal band Unleashed’s Onwards Into Countess Battles, which originally appeared on the band’s 1992 album Shadows In The Deep.
-“This is exactly what makes Dave amazing,” notes Igor Avidon, a self-described Grohl superfan who runs an agency by day.
+“This is exactly what makes Dave amazing,” notes Igor Avidon, a self-described Dave Grohl superfan who runs an agency by day.
 “Who else covers a Swedish death metal song while playing in a grunge band in the early 90s?
 Only Dave.”
-Strictly speaking, the track was more a Grohl track than a Nirvana track, as the talented drummer played all the instruments on it, but Kurt Cobain joined in on vocals, the pair ditching the original lyrics in favour of simply grunting the word “Meat!” over the riff.
+Strictly speaking, the track was more a Dave track than a Nirvana track, as the talented drummer played all the instruments on it, but Kurt Cobain joined in on vocals, the pair ditching the original lyrics in favour of simply grunting the word ‘Meat!’ over the riff.

 Foo Fighters fans will know that the cover of the band’s third album, There Is Nothing Left To Lose, features a photograph of a tattoo of the band’s ‘FF’ logo on the back of Dave Grohl’s neck.
 That tattoo was inked by Londoner Lal Hardy, who’s also tattooed Liam Gallagher and TV presenter Dermot O’Leary among others, in his Muswell Hill studio.
 The first pressing of There Is Nothing Left To Lose actually came with a stick-on transfer of the same tattoo.

-In 2012 the Philadelphia Enquirer newspaper reported that Grohl gave a $1,000 tip to bar staff at the Smith & Wollensky bar at the city’s Rittenhouse Hotel on two consecutive evenings.
-More recently, in August last year, Grohl rounded up a $333.30 bar bill at infamous Los Angeles rock’n’roll watering hole the Rainbow Bar And Grill to the more satanic total of $666.30.
+In 2012 the Philadelphia Enquirer newspaper reported that Dave gave a $1,000 tip to bar staff at the Smith & Wollensky bar at the city’s Rittenhouse Hotel on two consecutive evenings.
+More recently, in August last year, he rounded up a $333.30 bar bill at infamous Los Angeles rock’n’roll watering hole the Rainbow Bar And Grill to the more satanic total of $666.30.
 What a nice man.

 The posthumous Michael Jackson album, Michael, lists Dave Grohl as a guest drummer on a track called (I Can’t Make It) Another Day, alongside Lenny Kravitz.
-However, Grohl maintains that only one solitary snare hit from a lengthy drum track he taped with producer Butch Vig actually made it on to the track.
+However, Dave maintains that only one solitary snare hit from a lengthy drum track he taped with producer Butch Vig actually made it on to the track.
 “I don’t know who’s playing drums on it,” he said, “but it ain’t me.”

-He Has Been A Nameless Ghoul
+He has been a Nameless Ghoul

-He Wakes Up At 5am Every Day.
+He wakes up at 5am every day.
 5am!
 Every.
 Single.
 Day!